albedo-engine/swizzler/README.md

 ]
 ```

-This target configuration will create a texture with the name `'base-metalness-roughness.png'` for each asset containing a match for a
+Here, this target configuration will create a texture with the name `'{base}-metalness-roughness.png'`, for each asset containing a match for a
 `metalness` and `roughness` source.
-The _green_ and _blue_ channels are here left empty.

 ### Arguments